 Encourage the expression of feelings

 - Children may experience a wide range of feelings–anger, sadness, hopelessness, disappointment, confusion, loneliness, guilt, worry–but they may not always have the words to identify these emotions.
-Help younger children find alternative ways of communicating–drawing pictures or acting out their feelings using puppets, for example.
+Help younger children find alternative ways of communicating–drawing pictures or acting out their feelings by using puppets, for example.
 Encourage older children to explore their feelings by writing in a journal or playing music.

 Be patient and observant